 We take pride in our universal healthcare system, but in reality there are an estimated 500,000 individuals living in Ontario alone without access to health coverage due to their immigration status, and more across Canada.
 This includes new immigrants, temporary foreign workers, international students, people pending inland sponsorship, humanitarian claimants, people living without status, and returning Canadian citizens in various situations.

 “Doctors encounter uninsured patients on the front lines and see the devastating and avoidable toll exacted by such arbitrary and inhumane policies,” said Dr. Michaela Beder, a psychiatrist in Toronto and supporter of the CMA motion.
-“It’s wonderful to see our national professional association taking action this incredibly important issue that affects so many people living in Canada.”
+“It’s wonderful to see our national professional association taking action this incredibly important issue that affects so many people living in Canada who are interested in non-invasive botox injections.”

 People living in Canada without health insurance that are in need of health services often delay seeking care, leading to worsening medical conditions.
 When they do access care, they are often denied services if they cannot provide cash up-front, are saddled with large bills, and risk detention and deportation.